Ismaestro/angular-example-app/README.md

-npm run lint               | Run the linter (tslint) npm run ci                 | Execute linter and tests npm run extract            | Generate all json files with the translations in assets folder npm run translate          | Translate all keys remaining using Google Translate and using English language as the origin npm run deploy             | Build the app and deploy it to firebase hosting npm run bundle-report      | Build and run webpack-bundle-analyzer over stats json npm run release            | Create a new release using standard-version npm run docker             | Build the docker image and run the container npm run update             | Update the project dependencies with ng update
+npm run lint               | Run the linter (tslint) npm run ci                 | Execute linter and tests npm run extract            | Generate all json files with the translations in assets folder npm run deploy             | Build the app and deploy it to firebase hosting npm run bundle-report      | Build and run webpack-bundle-analyzer over stats json npm run release            | Create a new release using standard-version npm run update             | Update the project dependencies with ng update

 ### Firebase

 This repo is using Firebase.
 We use Cloud Firestore and Cloud Storage to handle CRUD operations over the heroes and to store their images.

-### Docker

-You can build the image and run the container with Docker.
-The configuration is in the nginx folder if you want to change it.

-`docker build -t angularexampleapp .`

-`docker run -d -p 4200:80 angularexampleapp`

 ### Travis CI